shinyoungyou/user-docs/docs/pages/connect-github.md

       ![Image title](images/step6.jpg){ width="100%" }
     </figure>
     !!! warning
-        If you can't find "Publish Branch" button, go to
+        If you can't find "Publish Branch" button, please check the Troubleshooting section.

 3. Click the Allow button, and sign in using GitHub